gopheracademy/gopheracademy-web/content/advent-2017/custom-JSON-unmarshaler-for-GraphQL-client.md

 JSON Unmarshaling Task at Hand
 ------------------------------

 Unmarshaling JSON into a structure is a very common and well understood problem.
 It's already implemented inside the `encoding/json` package in Go standard library.
-Given that JSON is such a well specified standard, why would I need to implement my own JSON unmarshaler?
+Given that JSON is such a well specified standard, why would anyone need to implement their own JSON unmarshaler?

 To answer that, I need to provide a little context about how GraphQL works.
 The GraphQL client begins by sending a request containing a GraphQL query, for example: